brooklyncentral/clocker2/docs/kubernetes-cluster.md

 ---

 ### Overview
-With Clocker 2, you can easily deploy and manage Kubernetes clusters.
+With Clocker, you can easily deploy and manage Kubernetes clusters.
 They are production-ready infrastructure with TLS, high-availability and extensions like Flannel, Calico and Canal for networking.

 Can also connect to existing infrastructure provisioned and managed externally, by specifying appropriate API endpoints.

 ### Architecture
 ![Kubernetes cluster architecture]({{site.baseurl}}/assets/images/kubernetes-architecture.png)

-The Kubernetes entity that comes with clocker 2 will deploy and manage the following components:
+The Kubernetes entity that comes with Clocker will deploy and manage the following components:

 #### Kubernetes cluster
 This Kubernetes cluster contains a manager and a configurable number of workers.